-While there are many other quality management methods out there, the PDCA cycle is by far the most effective at implementing corrective and preventive actions.
+While many other quality management methods exist, the PDCA cycle is the most effective at implementing corrective and preventive actions.
 By following the PDCA cycle, you can ensure that corrective and preventive actions are systematic and effective.

 What Preventive Action Should You Take?

 Preventive actions are very similar to preventive healthcare procedures.
-Both cost money, neither are fun, and they both provide long-term value if you pay the short-term cost of long-term stability.
+Both cost money, neither is fun, and they provide long-term value if you pay the short-term cost of long-term stability.
 With that said, here are some examples of preventive actions that can potentially help prevent nonconformity issues: